jadelacruz/kangaroo-tracker/README.md

 This command will create the table/s needed by the project

 #### SQL Dump
+_Note: Skip this if you chose the Laravel Migration instead of MySQL import thru dump._

 Check if __/dump.sql__ exists in the root directory of the project, this will be the dump file for the database table.
 To dump it to MySQL execute this command:
 ```bash
 mysql -u root -p vokke_pet_tracker < {path_to}/dump.sql